wmaf/Mosh/introduction.md

 Before you start:

-Create a repository that will store all the code you create as you follow along with Mosh and create projects from this curriculum.
+~~Complete >> Create a repository that will store all the code you create as you follow along with Mosh and create projects from this curriculum.~~

 Suggested name: JavaFundementals

 Within your repo you will create a Java IntelliJ project.
 At the root of this project you will store your notes.
 You can create a master notes sheet or break it down into folders/directories.
 Whatever style you choose, be consistent.
-You must create a text file in your JavaFundementals project called “java-terms-of-art.txt” within your “notes” folder Priority
+~~You must create a text file in your JavaFundementals project called “java-terms-of-art.txt” within your “notes” folder~~ Priority

-Each section has a different level of imporgti tance to us as an all around great developer Each section will be colored to reflect the level of importance
+Each section has a different level of importance to us as an all around great developer Each section will be colored to reflect the level of importance

 Highest priority